opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 ### Subnet Zero

-In dynamic TAO, Subnet Zero is a special subnet.
+In Dynamic TAO, Subnet Zero is a special subnet.
 It is the only subnet that does not have its own $\alpha$ currency.
 No miners can register on subnet zero, and no validation work is performed.
 However validators can register, and $\tau$-holders can stake to those validators, as with any other subnet.
 This offers a mechanism for $\tau$-holders to stake $\tau$ into validators in a subnet-agnostic way.
 This works because the weight of a validator in a subnet includes both their share of that subnet's $\alpha$ and their share of staked TAO in Subnet Zero.

 Subnet Zero is sometimes called the root subnet, since it sort of replaces the root network in the pre-Dyanmic-TAO architecture.
 However, Subnet Zero does not perform consensus over subnets, which was the defining function of the root network.